Skip to main content

 Common pitfalls to avoid when connecting TradingView to a broker

-Just because a company uses TradingView charts on their website doesn't mean your orders go directly through TradingView.
-Some firms simply embed the beautiful charts but then route your trades through a separate, different trading terminal.
-Always double-check that the broker offers full, native order routing directly from the TradingView chart.
+A firm using TradingView charts on its website doesn't mean your orders go through TradingView.
+Many embed the charts but route trades through a separate terminal.
+Confirm native order routing before committing.

 Forgetting to check for speed bumps